 James Railton, a stockbroker, was brought before the Lord Mayor on Tuesday, charged with having feloniously induced a woman, whose name is unknown, to forge the transfer of five hundred pounds in the New Three per Cent.
 Consols, with intent to defraud the Bank of England.
 Mr. Henry Halsey, a clerk in the Bank of England, having proved that a transference of the stock was made on the 20th of last May by a woman who signed her name Eliza Potts, the owner of the stock, and who was identified by the prisoner as the rightful possessor, Mrs. Eliza Humphreys, formerly Miss Potts, gave evidence to the effect that she employed Railton to manage her affairs in connexion with the stock which she possessed, that she never gave him any authority to effect the transfer of the 500%, and that she knew nothing of the transaction.
-Mrs. Humphreys seemed almost in a fainting state during her examination, and was accommodated with a chair.
-Her counsel stated that, since the illegal transfer, Mr. Railton has attack on the character of the woman, which totally failed; and he was found Guilty, and sentenced as already stated.
+Mrs. Humphreys seemed almost in a fainting state during her examina-tion, and was accommodated with a chair.
+Her counsel present occasion, he did not appear; and judgment went by default.